Cisc0-gif/PS2-Modders-ToolKit/README.md

 7. run OPL, go to settings and set 'Check USB Fragmentation' to 'On', Display settings and turn "Notifications, Cover Art, and Auto Refresh" all "On".
 8. Restart PS2
 9. Run OPL and run games!

+## Things I Don't Recommend

+1. Using an external HDD or SDD.
+PS2 just froze trying to read even a blank 2.5".

+2. Using the SMB method.
+I tried crossover cables, using the router, and a whole host of different settigs for windows but couldn't get it to work.
+People hail this method as the fastest but I think USB works just fine.